Optimizing the Use of Behavioral Locking for High-Level Synthesis: Problem Definition

-Behavioral logic locking hides the relevant parts of the functionality to implement (e.g,. constants, control branches and arithmetic operations) based on the input locking key $K$.
-It can be applied on the input C code~\cite{8715083}, during HLS~\cite{8465830}, or at RTL~\cite{pilato2021assure}.
-The key $K$ is provided by the designer through an additional input port and partitioned into sub-keys for each element to lock as shown in Fig.~\ref{fig:lock_circuit}.
-The circuit will work correctly only when the correct locking key is given.
-This approach is more scalable than gate-level obfuscation technique, protecting the semantics of the design instead of its structural netlist.
-We define an {\bf obfuscation point} as any of the RTL elements (i.e., a control branch, an operation, or a constant) where it is possible to apply the given locking techniques.
-We consider the following behavioral logic locking techniques~\cite{8465830,8715083,pilato2021assure}.
+Behavioral locking hides parts of the function (e.g,. constants, control branches and arithmetic operations) based on the locking key $K$.
+It can be applied on C code~\cite{8715083}, during HLS~\cite{8465830}, or at RTL~\cite{pilato2021assure}.
+The key $K$ is provided by the designer through an input port and partitioned into sub-keys to lock each element, as shown in \Cref{fig:lock_circuit}.
+The circuit will work correctly only when the correct key is given.
+This approach is more scalable than gate-level locking, protecting the semantics of the design instead of its structural netlist.
+We consider the following behavior locking techniques~\cite{8465830,8715083,pilato2021assure}.

 Branches in the input behavior can be locked to hide the control flow.
 Each condition can be locked with one bit key.
-The condition $c_p == 1$ is modified as $c_p \oplus k_j == 1$, where $k_j$ is a one bit key.
+The condition $c_p == 1$ is modified as $c_p \oplus k_j == 1$, where $k_j$ is a one-bit key.
 This $k_j$ is part of the locking key $K$ and locks this condition checking.
-The required branch is taken by the controller when the correct $k_j$ is provided.
+The required branch is taken only when the correct $k_j$ is provided.

 Fake operations are added to hide real RTL operations.
-Given an operation $l$ to obfuscate, the outputs of the two operations (correct and fake) are multiplexed by a key bit $k_l$.
+Given an operation $l$ to be locked, the outputs of the two operations (correct and fake) are multiplexed by a key bit $k_l$.
 The correct output is connected to $0$ or $1$ input of this MUX based on the value of $k_l$.
 Only with the correct key, the correct operation results are produced.

 We assume a predefined number of bits $x$ to implement all constants, typically 32 bits (corresponding to an integer value in C), regardless the real bit-widths.
 Each constant $c_i^p$ of the behavior is locked as $c_i^e = c_i^p \oplus k_i$, where $c_i^e$ is the locked value stored in hardware and $k_i$ is a $x$-bit key.
 The correct constant can be obtained in hardware by reversing the operation, i.e., $c_i^p = c_i^e \oplus k_i$.